 It's important to attend every class and be prompt because your classmates depend upon your listening and feedback.
-If you are going to benefit from the feedback of your classmates it's important that you be present to give them feedback.
-This attendance requirement includes all hours of the class, including on the days you preach.
+If you are going to benefit from the feedback of your classmates, it's important that you be present to give them feedback.
+This attendance requirement includes all hours of the class, including on the days you present.
 Your attendance and participation grade will be based upon:

-- Regular attendance (one absence permitted without grade penalty). - Meaningful written feedback on the sermon evaluation form. - Sermon notes taken on back side of the sermon evaluation form (this helps your classmates see what you heard). - Regular quality participation in the verbal feedback session following each sermon.
+- Regular attendance (one absence permitted without grade penalty). - Meaningful written feedback on the message evaluation form. - Notes taken on back side of the evaluation form (this helps your classmates see what you heard). - Regular quality participation in the verbal feedback session following each message.

-Students are to listen attentively with Bibles open during classmate sermons and not perform other tasks.
-Computers, tablets, mobile phones, other books should be out of sight except during breaks.
+Students are to listen attentively with Bibles open during classmate presentations and not perform other tasks.
+Computers, tablets, mobile phones, other books should be out of sight except during breaks or if by prior permission due to personal or professional obligations.